 How Do I Apply?

-OK, you've short listed the unis you want to apply to.
-Roughly, you roughly know which are sure things, which are fall-back safety schools and which are a definite reach.
+OK, you've made your short list.
+You know roughly which unis are sure things, which are fall-backs and which are a definite stretch.
 Now what?

-First, contact them directly or go to their websites to obtain information and application materials.
+First, contact each university directly or go to their website to obtain information and application materials.

 Most of them use will the 'Common Application Form' (see www.commonapp.org), which allows you to complete one application online and send it electronically to all the schools you are interested in.

 However, unlike UCAS, even if you use the Common App and fill it out only once, you will be required to submit it to each university individually (usually with the school's own supplemental application) and pay a fee to each one (currently about $75).